quantuminformation/test-recorder/README.md

 You should only add the relevant script to your app when your app behaves as expected (happy flow) as then you will have the tests generated for expected behaviour.

+#Demo's

+##Angular

+The protractor test app has been copied to demo/protractorTestApp You can run this

 ###Current UI interactions that are recorded for acceptance tests:

 * Button clicks, they also generate andThen code blocks.